usman-khan-03/RotWalker/README.md

 A cross-platform mobile app (iOS and Android) that gamifies step tracking with solo journeys, group journeys, and weekly competitive seasons.

+## TODOS

+- Restrict google map api and add security layers
+- try to optimize app and make it smaller

 ## Features

 - **Solo Journeys**: Choose origin and destination cities, convert steps to distance on a map